zeling595/tp/docs/UserGuide.md

 #### Viewing a bill: `getBill`

-Finds the bill of a specified booking ID.
+Gets the bill of a specified booking ID.
-To find out the BOOKING_ID of the booking you want to order the room service for, you can use the `findBooking` command.
+To find out the BOOKING_ID of the booking you want to get the bill for, you can use the `findBooking` command.

+The display result of the `getBill` command will depend on whether a room service has been added to that particular booking.
+* If a room service has

 Format: `getBill bid/BOOKING_ID`

 * The `BOOKING_ID` refers to the unique identifier of the booking.
 * The `BOOKING_ID` must be a valid booking ID in the BookingBook.

 Example:
 * `getBill bid/6` shows the bill for the booking ID `6`.